cfpb/sheer/README.md

 , or which collection of content people will want to subscribe to with RSS.
 We want to pre-generate (Jekyll-style) the common pages, without precluding the stuff we haven't thought of yet.

-Our hypothesis is that we can get the benefits of Jekyll and all the flexibility we want by building sites around a full-featured search engine (like elasticsearch).
+Our hypothesis is that we can combine some of Jekyll's ideas with full-featured search engine (like elasticsearch), and get something powerful, flexible, productive, and fun.